yutinghuwu/Business-Intelligence-with-PowerBI/README.md

 ## 1. Project Overview
 The goal of this project was to practice with visualization tools, in this case with **PowerBI**.

-With aim of investing the time on Data visualization to the maximum extent, I've chosen a dataset from Kaggle (https://www.kaggle.com/datasets/ngshiheng/michelin-guide-restaurants-2021), and directly imported this raw data and explored it using PowerBI, in order to create a Dashboard to show some of the insights derived from that data.
+With aim of investing the time on practicing with PowerBI to the maximum extent, I've chosen a raw dataset from Kaggle (https://www.kaggle.com/datasets/ngshiheng/michelin-guide-restaurants-2021) from where I saw I can get insights without data processing, so I can directly import this raw data and start exploring it using PowerBI, and create a Dashboard to show these insights derived from the data.

 ## 2 Steps
 As part of my learning process, I reached to the conclusion that following tips are important before and during the development of a Dashboard: